 Course Materials: See the current Book List located under Courses and Curriculum.
 ROBERT C. ELLICKSON ET AL., LAND USE CONTROLS: CASES AND MATERIALS (4th ed.
 2013).

 Written Assignments: Short briefs will be prepared for the group project.

-Type of Exam: Open-book final exam at the end of the semester.
+Type of Exam: Final paper at the end of the semester.